 How to plant soft fruit bushes

-Soft fruit will grow in most soil types, but ideally it should be rich and well-drained.
+Soft fruit will grow in most soil types, but ideally, it should be rich and well-drained.
 However they don’t like heavy soils that get waterlogged, so dig in lots of organic matter if you have clay soil.

 Dig over the area before planting to loosen the soil and add a handful of fertiliser.

-Container-grown fruit bushes can be planted out any time.
+Container-grown fruit bushes can be planted at any time.
 But I recommend trying bare-root bushes – they need to be planted in autumn or winter while they are dormant, but they are much cheaper to buy.
 Make sure to soak the roots before replanting – here’s my bare-root advice guide.

 Always avoid putting new plants in too deep.
 This can smother the roots and kill the plant.
 Use the ‘soil mark’ on the stems as a guide.